scottrsm/math/README.md

     - Examine concrete examples of *non-measurable* functions.
     - Examine Conditional Expectation in a *singular* setting.
 - Defining Fractal Dimension.
-    - Starts by producing a formula for the volume of an $n$ dimensional sphere.
+    - Starts by producing a formula for the volume of an n dimensional sphere.
-    - The resulting formula involves the $\Gamma$ function with which one can extend the volume of a sphere to non-integral dimensions.
+    - The resulting formula involves Gamma function with which one can extend the volume of a sphere to non-integral dimensions.
     - Provides an intuitive sense with examples of the definition of *Fractal Dimension*: **tex**/fractal_dim.tex.
 - A Balance Law approach to the derivation of the Heat and Fokker-Planck equations: **tex**/heat_balance.tex.